jvanbuel/flowrs/README.md

 ## Usage

-You can register an Airflow server instance with the `flowrs register` command:
+You can register an Airflow server instance with the `flowrs config add` command:

 TODO: Add example of prompt